G Co. /120th Infantry Regiment

 Living History Unit

 Basic Uniform items

 G Company is committed to accurately portraying the average American soldier assigned to a line company in the 30th Infantry Division.
 We painstakingly pour over original photographs in an effort to maintain historical accuracy.
 Furthermore, we constantly research what uniforms and equipment were issued to American GIs of the time period.
 If certain uniform nuances were particular to the 30th Infantry Division soldier, we take that into account.
 Before putting your G Company Impression together, we highly recommend you consult with the Unit Leadership.
-An accurate impression for this hobby can be expensive.
-A basic impression can cost about $1,500 to $2,000 dollars, so it is important to acquire the proper, approved items for the Unit and only through our authorized vendors.
+An accurate impression for this hobby can be expensive, so it is important to acquire the proper, APPROVED items for the Unit and only through our authorized vendors.

 required Uniform items

 STEEL HELMET, M-1, WW2 COLOR, COMPLETE WITH LINER (fixed or swivel bale with front seam)